-- 1. Before a local government amends an acknowledged comprehensive plan or a land use regulation to allow Middle Housing, the local government must submit the proposed change to the Department for review and comment pursuant to OAR chapter 660, division 18. - 2.
-In adopting or amending regulations or amending a comprehensive plan to allow Middle Housing, a local government must include findings demonstrating consideration, as part of the post-acknowledgement plan amendment process, of methods to increase the affordability of Middle Housing through ordinances or policies that include but are not limited to: - a.
-Waiving or deferring system development charges; - b.
-Adopting or amending criteria for property tax exemptions under ORS 307.515 to ORS 307.523, ORS 307.540 to ORS 307.548 or ORS 307.651 to ORS 307.687 or property tax freezes under ORS 308.450 to ORS 308.481; and - c.
-Assessing a construction tax under ORS 320.192 and ORS 320.195. - 3.
-When a local government amends its comprehensive plan or land use regulations to allow Middle Housing, the local government is not required to consider whether the amendments significantly affect an existing or planned transportation facility.
+(1) Before a local government amends an acknowledged comprehensive plan or a land use regulation to allow Middle Housing, the local government must submit the proposed amendment to the Department for review and comment pursuant to OAR chapter 660, division 18.

+(2) In adopting or amending regulations or amending a comprehensive plan to allow Middle Housing, a local government must include findings demonstrating consideration, as part of the post-acknowledgement plan amendment process, of methods to increase the affordability of Middle Housing through ordinances or policies that include but are not limited to:

+(a) Waiving or deferring system development charges;

+(b) Adopting or amending criteria for property tax exemptions under ORS 307.515 to ORS 307.523, ORS 307.540 to ORS 307.548 or ORS 307.651 to ORS 307.687 or property tax freezes under ORS 308.450 to ORS 308.481; and (c) Assessing a construction tax under ORS 320.192 and ORS 320.195.

+(3) When a local government amends its comprehensive plan or land use regulations to allow Middle Housing, the local government is not required to consider whether the amendments significantly affect an existing or planned transportation facility.

+This section is about process only and will not necessitate any code changes.

-660-046-0040 Compliance
+Compliance

-- 1. A local government may adopt land use regulations or amend its comprehensive plan to comply with ORS 197.758 et seg and the provisions of this division. - 2.
-A local government may request from the Department an extension of the time allowed to complete the action in section (1). - 3.
-A Medium City that has not acted by June 30, 2021 and has not received an extension under section (2), shall directly apply the applicable Model Code contained in OAR 660-046-0130(5) in its entirety to all proposed Middle Housing development applications until such time as the Medium City has adopted provisions under section (1). - 4.
-If a Medium City has adopted land use regulations or amended its comprehensive plan by the date provided under section (3) and the city's land use regulations or comprehensive plan changes are subsequently remanded by the Land Use Board of Appeals or an appellate court solely on procedural grounds, the Medium City is deemed to have acted.
-Accordingly, the Medium City may continue to apply its own land use regulations and comprehensive plan as they existed prior to the adoption of land use regulations or comprehensive plan amendments that were the subject of procedural remand until the first of the two options: - a.
-The Medium City has adopted land use regulations or amended its comprehensive plan in response to the remand; or - b.
-120 days after the date of the remand.
-If the Medium City has not adopted land use regulations or amended its comprehensive plan within 120 days of the date of the remand, the Medium City is deemed not to have acted under section (3). - 5.
-If a Medium City has adopted land use regulations or amended its comprehensive plan by the date provided under section (3) and the Medium City's land use regulations or comprehensive plan changes are subsequently remanded by the Land Use Board of Appeals or an appellate court on any substantive grounds, the city is deemed to have not acted under section (3). - 6.
-If a Medium City acknowledged to be in compliance with this division subsequently amends its land use regulations or comprehensive plan, and those amendments are remanded by the Land Use Board of
+(1) A local government may adopt land use regulations or amend its comprehensive plan to comply with ORS 197.758 et seq and the provisions of this division.

+(2) A local government may request from the Department an extension of the time allowed to complete the action in section (1) pursuant to ORS 197.758.

+(3) A Medium City that has not acted by June 30, 2021 and has not received an extension under section (2), shall directly apply the applicable Model Code contained in OAR 660-046-0130(5) in its entirety to all proposed Middle Housing development applications until such time as the Medium City has adopted provisions under section (1).

+(4) If a Medium City has adopted land use regulations or amended its comprehensive plan by the date provided under section (3) and the city's land use regulations or comprehensive plan changes are subsequently remanded by the Land Use Board of Appeals or an appellate court solely on procedural grounds, the Medium City is deemed to have acted.
+Accordingly, the Medium City may continue to apply its own land use regulations and comprehensive plan as they existed prior to the adoption of land use regulations or comprehensive plan amendments that were the subject of procedural remand until the first of the two options:

+(a) The Medium City has adopted land use regulations or amended its comprehensive plan in response to the remand; or

+(b) 120 days after the date of the remand.
+If the Medium City has not adopted land use regulations or amended its comprehensive plan within 120 days of the date of the remand, the Medium City is deemed not to have acted under section (3).

+(5) If a Medium City has adopted land use regulations or amended its comprehensive plan by the date provided under section (3) and the Medium City's land use regulations or comprehensive plan changes are subsequently remanded by the Land Use Board of Appeals or an appellate court on any substantive grounds, the city is deemed to have not acted under section (3).